Luxury Meets Adventure in Alaska: Within the Wild

 Luxury Meets Adventure in America's Final Frontier

 For most of us, the Alaskan wilderness isn’t the type of place we venture to alone.
 It can be challenging for even the most experienced and hardy hikers.
-Case in point: the bus from Into the Wild was removed by the Alaska Army National Guard last year after two hikers died trying to reach it, and a further 15 needed rescuing.
+Case in point: the bus from Into the Wild was removed by the Alaska Army National Guard in 2020 after two hikers died trying to reach it, and a further 15 needed rescuing.
 But if you want to see nature at its most raw, spectacular and uncrowded – if you want true adventure and an experience you’ll never forget – then the Last Frontier should be on your travel list.

 Our interviewee this week is Kirsten Dixon, owner of Within the Wild, two luxury adventure lodges in remote South Central Alaska.
 Kirsten’s family – her husband Carl, their two daughters and their respective partners – are experienced outdoors people, foragers, makers, and chefs.
 In other words, they’re the ideal hosts to guide you through some of Alaska's most extraordinary adventures, from bear spotting and dog sledding to experiencing the aurora borealis.
 Read on for Kirsten’s take on hospitality that’s in tune with the seasons, the importance of being good stewards of the land, and how the Dixon family emulates French farmhouse-style living in Alaska.